KwongSunny/TOA5T/README.md

 Done utilities:

-    Autorole - assigns a default role to a server, new members will get this role upon joining [DONE]
+    Autorole - assigns a default role to a server, new members will get this role upon joining [DONE]       NEED TO CHECK FOR @EVERYONE
     permissions: MANAGE_ROLES, ADMINISTRATOR

     Ban - bans a user permanently by mention [DONE]